arteemkuznetsov/steam-dota2tm-hotdeals/README.md

 # steam-dota2tm-hotdeals
  It searches hot deals on Dota2 Market by comparing them with Steam Market.
-This web app uses database containing Steam prices so you have to update it before searching process if you want to trade more efficiently!
+It uses database containing Steam prices so you have to update it before searching process if you want to trade more efficiently!
 After a hot deal has been found, its relevance double-checked, so be sure about that.
+ This App uses client-server model.
+Localhost finds deals, Node.js trade bot finds all profitable offers by item name then it auto buy them.
+Trade bot refreshing items every 2 minutes.